andreghl/andreghl/_posts/2025-05-31-risk-neutral.md

 \end{split}
 $$

-These results derived for discrete-time single period models can be extended to multiperiod market models quite easily.
+The results derived for discrete-time single period models can be extended to multiperiod market models quite easily.
 However, multiperiod modelling requires the introduction of new concepts such as information flows and martingales.